 The papers of California and New York painter Ethel Fisher measure 12.5 linear feet and date from 1930 to 2017.
 Included are biographical materials, correspondence, writings, project files, exhibition files, artists' files, personal business records, printed material, artwork and several sketchbooks, a few sound and video recordings, and photographic material.

-The modern and contemporary art gallery records of the Susan Conway Gallery in Washington, D.C. measure 23.9 linear feet and date from circa 1928, circa 1940s-2003, with the bulk of the material dating from 1987-2003.
+The modern and contemporary art gallery records of the Susan Conway Gallery in Washington, D.C. measure 23.9 linear feet and 0.001 GB and date from circa 1928, circa 1940s-2003, with the bulk of the material dating from 1987-2003.
 Nearly half of the collection documents the gallery's work as the sole representative of artist and political cartoonist Pat Oliphant through administrative records, exhibition files, press clippings, and a handful of photographs.
-Also found in the collection are artists' files of other artists represented by the gallery, client files, administrative records, printed materials, and the records of the Susan Conway Conservation Studio.
+Also found in the collection are artists' files of other artists represented by the gallery, client files, administrative records, printed and digital materials, and the records of the Susan Conway Conservation Studio.

 The papers of contemporary art collectors Dorothy and Herbert Vogel measure 47.5 linear feet and date from the 1960s to 2009.
 Found is scattered general correspondence, artists' files, subject files, business records, and printed material relating to the Vogel Collection.
 Artists' and subject files create the bulk of the collection, the majority of which is printed material but includes some correspondence from artists.